Andy Capp: Characters and story

 Andy and Florrie are always on the verge of poverty.
 Although Flo works regularly as a charwoman, Andy is unemployed and lacks motivation.
 Rent on their terraced house and its contents is constantly in arrears, and the rent collector, Percy Ritson, despairs of ever being paid.
 He, as well as several others, always nag Andy to get himself a job, which is usually met with him clobbering them.
 Twice Andy actually won a legal bet on racing horses at odds of 10 to 1; in one comic as usual Andy goes to the Pub to celebrate, only for Jackie the barman to present Andy with a boxful of unpaid IOUs; another time Andy went to celebrate his winnings until he was confronted with his bar tab and £90 total he owes two of his friends.
-Another Time Andy saw Dennis Donald go to the Rose and Crown Pub; Andy decides to go to the Pig and Whistle Pub because he cant stand listening to Donald talk of stamp collecting - in fact Donald has come into a big inheritance and decides to celebrate by buying everyone a round all evening.
-Once when Andy met a friend called Charlie going into a pub Andy tried to trick him into buying a free pint because he has a "raging thirst"; His friend gives Andy some bottled water Once when an ethnic Irish pub opened on St Patricks day and all drinks that day were free to ethnic Irishmen Andy introduces himself as Andy O'Capp and his friend as Chalkie O'Wite.
+Another time, Andy saw Dennis Donald go to the Rose and Crown Pub; Andy decides to go to the Pig and Whistle Pub because he can't stand listening to Donald talk of stamp collecting - in fact Donald has come into a big inheritance and decides to celebrate by buying everyone a round all evening.
+Once when Andy met a friend called Charlie going into a pub, Andy tried to trick him into buying a free pint because he has a "raging thirst."
+His friend gives Andy some bottled water.
+Once when an ethnic Irish pub opened on St. Patrick's day and all drinks that day were free to ethnic Irishmen, Andy introduces himself as Andy O'Capp and his friend as Chalkie O'Wite.

 Percy is also always confronting Andy on the way he treats Flo.
 It's obvious Percy has a crush on Flo and believes he would treat her far better than Andy does.
 This has led the two men to fight.

 Their furniture has been repossessed on several occasions.
 Somehow they always manage to retrieve it, and Andy is always able to afford beer and gambling money, usually by borrowing from Florrie.

 Almost all the characters occasionally "break the fourth wall" by delivering asides directly to the reader, or even as a very terse 'thought bubble', usually referring to Andy's low character, but more regularly by a character simply cutting their eyes to the reader in the final panel whenever something is said or done by Andy that the character finds unbelievable.
 The 24 October 1972 strip revealed that Andy once worked as a sign painter, but had not worked at that trade (or any other) for many years.
 Should anyone suggest he get a job, his response is often very terse and along the lines of 'Don't be so ridiculous!' and sometimes leads to fisticuffs.